 Michael Strmiska

-Michael Strmiska, instructor in Global Studies, teaches courses in World History and Asian History.
+Michael Strmiska, associate professor in Global Studies, teaches courses in World History and Asian History.

 Born in 1960, he grew up in Norwalk, Connecticut, and attended college in western Massachusetts at Hampshire College.
 After working in the mental health field in the Boston area in the 1980s, he undertook studies in Comparative Religion and History, with an MA degree in South Asian Studies/Religions of India from the University of Wisconsin-Madison, and a PhD in Religious Studies/Myth Studies from Boston University.
 Professor Strmiska's dissertation was a comparative study of ancient Indian and Scandinavian afterlife beliefs and religious practices.